marvk/vatprism/README.md

 * [WiX Toolset](https://wixtoolset.org/) (For building a Windows Installer via `jpackage`)

-To build the project, run clone the repository and run `mvn package`.
+To build the project, clone the repository and run `mvn package`.
 Currently, this will fail if WiX Toolkit is not installed.
-To disable the Windows installer build, removed the Exec Maven Plugin from the `pom.xml`.
+To disable the Windows installer build, remove the Exec Maven Plugin from the `pom.xml`.

 ## Acknowledgements